 Best Large: Spring Chef Large Dough Blender

 This is the larger size of our recommended “best overall” dough blender, with all the same features.
 It’s manufactured for either the professional or the home cook, has five strong stainless steel blades, features a comfortable rubber handle, is dishwasher safe, and has a lifetime warranty.
-This larger-sized dough blender has two benefits: It can be used for larger batches of dough, and it can be used by people with large hands much more comfortably than the standard size tool.
+This larger-sized dough blender has two benefits: It can be used for larger batches of dough, and it can be used by people with larger hands much more comfortably than the standard size tool.

 Best Set: Spring Chef Dough Blender and Pastry Cutter Set